Epic poetry: Themes

 Classical epic poetry recounts a journey, either physical (as typified by Odysseus in the Odyssey) or mental (as typified by Achilles in the Iliad) or both.
 Epics also tend to highlight cultural norms and to define or call into question cultural values, particularly as they pertain to heroism.

 Conventions

 Proem

 In the proem or preface, the poet may begin by invoking a Muse or similar divinity.
-The poet prays to the Muses to provide him with divine inspiration to tell the story of a great hero.
+The poet prays to the Muses to provide them with divine inspiration to tell the story of a great hero.